The Indignity Of Follow-Up Emails

 Especially because the need to send follow-up emails is somewhat unavoidable.
 Office workers are stretched.
 The continued waves of redundancies since COVID have altered team structures and the impact of the pandemic itself led many to seek roles in other places, leaving further gaps in teams.
 Real wages are declining due to the cost of living crisis, increasing the strain on the people left behind.
 And that same economic crisis is making it harder to hire for those roles.
 Not replying to every email in a timely manner is hardly surprising, given the circumstances.

 Emails in particular are adding to stress.
 The average number of emails received by workers has been rising for years.
-This constant flow of messages from colleagues, managers, and peers can feel relentless even outside of work hours, with one study conducted by Wakefield Research for email platform Superhuman suggesting that 38% of office workers want to quit their jobs due to email fatigue.
-According to research conducted by a team at the University of California, Irvine in 2016, “the longer one spends on email in [a given] hour, the higher is one’s stress for that hour.”
+This constant flow of messages from colleagues, managers and peers can feel relentless even outside of work hours, with one US study conducted by Wakefield Research for email platform Superhuman suggesting that 38% of office workers want to quit their jobs due to ‘email fatigue’.
+According to research conducted by a team at the University of California, Irvine in 2016, “the longer one spends on email in [a given] hour, the higher is one’s stress for that hour”.
 The same researchers noted that people under stress would answer emails more quickly but with less care.
-As The New Yorker put it, email itself is “making us miserable.”
+As The New Yorker put it, email itself is “making us miserable”.

 AdvertisementADVERTISEMENT

-Whether they have had a sudden shift in priorities, some personal changes, or simply forgotten, people are people, not robots.
-And as annoying as it is, plenty of people (myself included) don’t have the mental capacity to prioritize inbox etiquette over every other demand.
+Whether they have had a sudden shift in priorities, some personal changes or simply forgotten, people are people, not robots.
+And as annoying as it is, plenty of people (myself included) don’t have the mental capacity to prioritise inbox etiquette over every other demand.

 Which seems to bring us to an impasse.
 Follow-up emails suck but the way we work requires them.
 We might just have to accept that there are parts of professional work that can be cringe-inducing (looking at you, LinkedIn) and this is one of them.

-But at least according to some networking and comms experts, there are some ways you can be more successful in your endeavors.
+But at least according to some networking and comms experts, there are some ways you can be more successful in your endeavours.

 How To Send A Successful Follow-Up Email